fastatic99/FrameOn/README.md

 ## Source Code 🧰

 Want to inspect or build the public source?
-Browse the latest [sanitized public source](https://github.com/fastatic99/FrameOn/tree/main).
+Browse the latest [source](https://github.com/fastatic99/FrameOn/tree/main).

 The public source archive removes private API and telemetry implementation files, then includes safe placeholders so the project can still build.